 ● write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 ● use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 ● are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 Twice a year, class teachers will assess whether children are working towards, at or above age related expectations for each subject.
 This will then be passed onto the English subject leader.
-The English subject leader will monitor the subject through: book looks (exercise and capture books), lesson dips, climate walks and monitoring the profile of science through discussion with children, teachers and parents (if necessary).
+The English subject leader will monitor the subject through: book looks (exercise and capture books), lesson dips, climate walks and monitoring the profile of English through discussion with children, teachers and parents (if necessary).